jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Code never lies, comments sometimes do._ — Ron Jeffries

+_If your code needs comments, consider refactoring it so it doesn’t._ ― Kevlin Henney

-# Debugging
+# Testng and Debugging

-_Testing can show the presence of bugs, but not their absence._ — Edsger W. Dijkstra
+_Testing can show the presence of bugs, but not their absence!_ — Edsger W. Dijkstra

+_If debugging is the process of removing software bugs, then programming must be the process of putting them in._ ― Edsger W. Dijkstra

 _The first step in fixing a broken program is getting it to fail repeatably._ — Tom Duff